UWMRO/uwmro.github.io/_pages/camera.md

 - Images display in JS9 zoomed in at first--remember to zoom out to see the entire field.

-- Once you start exposing the page will essentially freeze.
-Commands and temperature updates won't work at first, but they are queued for when the exposure is finished.
-We recommend timing long exposures so you know when they'll end.

 ### Troubleshooting

 Restart the Evora server with: